 Del Castillo has commented on several occasions that the former leader of the Sinaloa Cartel granted her the rights to the content of the interview she conducted with Sean Penn are hers.
 In fact, in a video, the drug trafficker posted a video, which circulated on social networks, saying that it is exclusive content "for Miss Kate del Castillo".

 The 43-year-old Mexican has also said that Guzmán Loera gave her the rights to his image so that she could make content with his life.
-In fact, at some point, she had a reaction from Emma Coronel, the narco's wife.
+In fact, at some point, she reacted to Emma Coronel, the narco's wife.
 The couple explained in a chat with Telemundo that "they will have to contact me because everything that has to do with Joaquín's life has to do with me".

 Given this, in an interview with her sister Veronica, presented on the program Suelta la Sopa, Kate pointed out that "while Mr. ("El Chapo") is alive, I have absolutely nothing, because he can change his opinion tomorrow or the day after".